 Key ingredients and substitutions:

 - Tomato sauce – the base of this delicious sauce.
 You want to use plain tomato sauce rather than a flavoured tomato sauce.
 You can also use pureed tomatoes instead.

 - Tomato paste – to help thicken this barbecue sauce and give it an even bolder flavour.

 - Dates – to give this sauce some natural sweetness without actually adding any sugar to this recipe.
 Using dates instead of sugar also keeps this barbecue sauce refined sugar free.

 - Coconut aminos – a great soy sauce alternative, coconut aminos gives this sauce a delicious bold taste.

 - Coconut vinegar – to add just a hint of tang to this recipe.
 You can swap this for balsamic vinegar or apple cider vinegar too.

-- Dijon mustard – to add even more flavour to this sauce.
+- Dijon mustard – to add even more flavour to this easy bbq sauce.

 How to make this recipe: